sbaudoin/sonar-shellcheck/README.md

     #sonar.sourceEncoding=UTF-8
     ```

     You just have to do that once.
-Ideally, add this file along with your playbooks in your preferred SCM.
+Ideally, add this file along with your scripts in your preferred SCM.
-2. Run the Sonar scanner from the playbook directory :
+2. Run the Sonar scanner from the directory where you wrote the file `sonar-project.properties`:

         sonar-scanner